Grady Memorial Hospital: Notable patients

 On August 11, 1949, Gone with the Wind author Margaret Mitchell was hit by a speeding car while crossing Peachtree Street with her husband on the way to a movie.
 She was knocked unconscious and was taken to Grady.
 X-rays showed that her skull was fractured from the top of her head all the way down to her spine and her pelvis was shattered.
 She never regained consciousness, and died five days later at Grady, on August 16, 1949.
 The driver, who had 23 prior traffic violations, was thought to be drunk and was convicted of involuntary manslaughter and served an 11-month jail term.

 In 2001, actor Whitman Mayo, who played the character Grady on television's Sanford and Son, died of a heart attack at Grady.

 Grady Hospital gained national attention for treating supermodel Niki Taylor after her near-fatal car accident on April 29, 2001, in which she suffered severe liver trauma.
 Its effectiveness as a level I trauma center was highlighted by this incident.
 Several press conferences were held outside the hospital discussing the gravity of her injuries and her slow recovery following more than 50 surgeries.

-It again gained attention after the Bluffton University bus accident in which seven died.
-The hospital cleared an entire wing of the hospital for the injured victims and their families.
+Grady again gained attention after the Bluffton University bus accident in which seven died.
+The hospital cleared an entire wing for the injured victims and their families.